carpentries/instructor-training/_extras/checkout.md

 The third and fourth question refer back to the instructor training course, and are meant to give you a chance to apply some of what you’ve learned to these specific lessons.

 During the session,
-you are expected to ask questions to show that they've thought about what they're going to teach, and about how our workshops are run in general.
+you are expected to ask questions to show that you've thought about what you're going to teach, and about how our workshops are run in general.

 Sample questions include: